Rittenhouse Juror Dismissed After Telling Racist Joke

-Category: World Politics Hits: 2One of jurors chosen for the Kyle Rittenhouse case was dismissed Thursday morning after telling a racist joke to a court police officer: The juror, a retired white man, made the joke to a court police officer as the officer escorted him to his car on Wednesday afternoon.
+Category: World Politics Hits: 9One of jurors chosen for the Kyle Rittenhouse case was dismissed Thursday morning after telling a racist joke to a court police officer: The juror, a retired white man, made the joke to a court police officer as the officer escorted him to his car on Wednesday afternoon.
 The officer reported the joke to Judge Bruce Schroeder.
 Called before the judge and lawyers on Thursday morning, the juror confirmed that he made the joke but declined to repeat it.
 "It was my understanding it was something along the lines of, 'Why did the Kenosha police shoot Jacob Blake seven times?'" said prosecutor Thomas Binger.
 "It's my understanding that the rest of the joke is: 'Because they ran out of bullets.' " Jacob Blake is a Black man who was shot multiple times in the back by a white police officer, which led to the Kenosha protests where Rittenhouse shot three people, killing two.
 To make matters worse, the jokester tried to defend himself by claiming that the so-called joke had nothing to do with the current trial, showing how utterly clueless the juror was not only to what the trial was about but to his own inherent racism.
 The incident further throws doubt on how fair this trial will be to the victims.
 It also demonstrates why justice reform is needed across the country:

 Read more https://crooksandliars.com/2021/11/rittenhouse-juror-dismissed-after-telling